Personalization features

 Preserving page anchors

-To redirect users to specific sections after login, use this URL format: https://docs.foo.com/page#jwt={SIGNED_JWT}&anchor={ANCHOR}
+To redirect users to specific sections after login, use this URL format:https://docs.foo.com/page#jwt={SIGNED_JWT}&anchor={ANCHOR}

-- Original URL:
+.Example:- Original URL:

 https://docs.foo.com/quickstart#step-one